-The sort () and binarySearch () methods in the Collections class will be useful for completing the objectives in later projects.
+The sort() and binarySearch() methods in the Collections class will be useful for completing the objectives in later projects.
 The List interface and Collections class will be used extensively in later projects as well.

-- 1. Download the Lab3-eclipse.zip project archive from the class website.
-This archive contains the Word.java and Driver.java files.
+1. Download the Lab3-eclipse.zip project archive from the class website.
+This archive contains the ContactInfo.java and Lab3Driver.java files.
 You will modify these files as a part of this lab exercise and submit the project archive when you are finished.
-But, before you start modifying these files, first answer the questions listed below. - 2.
-Below, draw the UML diagram for the Word class.
-Note that you do not need to include getters and setters.
+But, before you start modifying these files, first answer the questions listed below.

+2. Below, draw the UML diagram for the ContactInfo class.

-3. We have discussed the Comparable interface in class and we have seen some methods in the Collection interface and Collections class that use the compareTo() method.
+3. We have discussed the Comparable interface in the class and we have seen some methods in the Collection interface and Collections class that use the compareTo() method.
 What would be a good method for determining whether one item is less than, equal to, or greater than another item?
 This is called the "Natural" ordering for the class.
 Describe your method below in English (you will write code for the method in a few moments).
-Make sure that your method for comparing takes into consideration both the word, and the language of the word.
+Make sure that your method for comparing takes into consideration the last name, first name, and email address.

-4. As a group, complete the implementation of the Word class.
+4. As a group, complete the implementation of the ContactInfo class.
 Make sure you fill in the class and method header comments where information is missing.
-First, read the entire Word.java file.
+First, read the entire ContactInfo.java file.
 After reading the file, add code to complete the implementation of the toString() and compareTo() methods.
+Note that you should make proper use of generics when implementing this code.
 Why are getters and setters not required for this particular class?